leooel88/master-clo-five/README.md

 Note that this microservice also uses the USER microservice for authentication purposes.

 #### RESERVATIONS
 This microservice is used to manage the reservations.
-It will calculate the prices, using the HOTEL microservice, and the CONFIGURATION microservice.
+Using the HOTEL microservice, and the CONFIGURATION microservice, it will calculate the prices, check the availability...
 This microservice uses the USER microservice for authentication purposes.

 #### USERS